AI vs Hand Restoration

 Schoolboy portrait restored using AI tools

-The AI result appears smoother and cleaner at first glance, but facial texture is softened and some detail has been artificially generated rather than restored.
+The AI result appears smoother and cleaner at first glance, but some texture, facial detail and natural character have been softened or replaced by generated information.

 Hand-restored version